Anna Wintour (song)

 "Anna Wintour" is a song recorded by American singer and rapper Azealia Banks.
 It was released on April 6, 2018, by eOne and Chaos & Glory as the planned lead single from her mixtape Fantasea II: The Second Wave.
 Production of the song was handled by Junior Sanchez, while the song was penned by Banks, Sanchez, Dorian Strickland, Kevin James, and "Shug".
-The song is named after Anna Wintour, who is the editor-in-chief of Vogue, and is about self empowerment.
+The song is named after Anna Wintour, the former editor-in-chief of Vogue, and features Banks rap-singing about self empowerment.
 The music video was released on May 24, 2018, and surpassed 1 million views in 48 hours.

 Production

 While Banks was signed to Interscope Records, Junior Sanchez was commissioned by the label to do a remix of Banks's song "Ice Princess," from Broke with Expensive Taste (2014), with the working title of the track being "Anna Wintour".
 This would explain the presence of a sample in the song.
 One of the initial plans for the song was for it to feature Mel B, however, this concept was ultimately scrapped due to scheduling conflicts.
 Another concept that Banks had envisioned for the song was for it to feature Nicki Minaj.
 When discussing her reasoning for the title of the song, Banks stated:

 "My choice to name this song 'Anna Wintour' is telling; I relate to Anna Wintour so much as a strong, powerful and larger than life soul in a petite, tidy and feminine body.
 While others may see Anna as intimidating, I see a woman who was born into this world with an absolute certainty about her place in it."